Scott N. Carter, Probate and Trusts Attorney, discusses that when the proper estate plan documents get created we avoid probate in California.

 What is Probate?

-The process when someone passes away if you die without a trust, or you die with a will or without a will, you are going to go through what is called probate.
+The process when someone passes away, if you die without a trust, or you die with a will or without a will, you are going to go through what is called probate.
 The probate process is the transfer of property from the estate to the beneficiary.

 The most popular and the main way most Californians avoid probate is through what is called a revocable living trust.
 We set up a trust that allows the parties to name a trustee and bypass the court process of probate.

-The Purpose of Trusts
+How to Avoid Probate | The Purpose of Trusts

-- It is going to avoid probate which is very time consuming; and
+- It is going to avoid probate which is very time-consuming; and

 - It can avoid what is called a conservatorship